lovecy86/Smart_Prediction_of_Mental_Outcomes/README.md

 # **Smart Prediction of Mental Health**
-A sentiment analysis model to predict mental health treatment needs based on lifestyle, personal history, and social factors, enabling early intervention for healthcare professionals.
+A model to predict mental health treatment needs based on lifestyle, personal history, and social factors, enabling early intervention for healthcare professionals.

 ## **Table of Contents**
 - [Problem Statement](#problem-statement)